Package Leaflet: Information for the User

 In cases of overdose involving zolpidem alone or with other central nervous system depressants (including alcohol), cases have been reported ranging from altered consciousness to coma and more severe symptoms, including death.

-In moderate cases, symptoms include: drowsiness, mental confusion, and a feeling of fatigue, exhaustion (lethargy).
-In more severe cases, symptoms may include: loss of coordination in movement (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of impaired consciousness up to coma, and more severe symptoms, including a fatal outcome.
+In moderate cases, symptoms include: drowsiness, mental confusion, and feeling of fatigue, exhaustion (lethargy).
+In more severe cases, symptoms may include lack of coordination (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of decreased consciousness to coma, and more severe symptoms, including a fatal outcome.

-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service: Tel.
-91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicology Information Service: Phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forget to take a dose, do not try to correct it by taking a double dose the next time, but rather continue with the normal dose.
+If you forget to take a dose, you should never try to correct it by taking a double dose the next time, but instead, continue with the normal dose.

 If you interrupt treatment with Zolpidem Viatris

-Abruptly stopping treatment may cause withdrawal syndrome, which manifests as headache or muscle pain, anxiety, tension, restlessness, confusion, and irritability (see section “Warnings and precautions”).
+Abrupt interruption of treatment may produce withdrawal syndrome, which manifests as headache or muscle pain, anxiety, tension, restlessness, confusion, and irritability (see section "Warnings and precautions").

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Most patients tolerate zolpidem well, but some, especially at the beginning of treatment, may feel a bit tired or drowsy during the day.
+Most patients tolerate zolpidem well, but some, especially at the beginning of treatment, feel somewhat tired or drowsy during the day.

-The following criterion has been used to classify the frequency of side effects:
+The following criterion has been used for the classification of the frequency of adverse effects:

 Very common: may affect more than 1 in 10 patients.